 Campuses & Services

-JIBC has activated a COVID-19 Emergency Operations Centre to coordinate plans and responses to the evolving situation.
-We regularly consult with the BC Ministries of Health and Advanced Education, Skills & Training; the Public Health Agency of Canada; and the BC Centre for Disease Control on how to detect and mitigate any potential cases on our campuses.
+JIBC has activated a COVID-19 Go Forward Oversight Group to coordinate plans and responses to the evolving situation.
+We regularly consult with the BC Ministries of Health and Advanced Education and Skills Training; the Public Health Agency of Canada; and the BC Centre for Disease Control on how to detect and mitigate any potential cases on our campuses.
 We have appropriate measures in place, in the event that we are presented with someone displaying COVID-19 symptoms.

 To reduce the risk for our campus environment, we:

 - Have reduced our operating hours as follows: